jamigeo/European_Backpackers/README.md

-# The "European_Backpackers"-Project...
+# The Backpackers Project
-## ...It is a simple Terraform-demo.
-### Feel free to take a look around
-wwref
+### This Readme.md file is intended to ensure that you get all the necessary information about this project, and the implementation of this architecture.
+If you notice an error during your visit, feel free to let us know in an issue.